Educational psychology support for parents and carers

 We are trained to find out how learning, development and behaviour can be made better.
 We are here to help your child get the most out of school or college and to cope with any difficulties that might stop them from learning.

 We are here to help with the learning, achievement and emotional wellbeing of all children and young people (from birth to 25 years).
-We also encourage you to get involved in supporting any children’s special educational needs.

 How we help